How to Use Data to Choose Your Best SaaS Marketing Channels

 The most important piece of this entire discussion is ROI.
 How do you determine the return you’re getting for all of the time, effort and capital spent on SaaS marketing channels?
 In this section, we explore how to figure out the effectiveness of your marketing across different channels, and in the next section, we discuss how this knowledge should translate into decisions about which marketing channels to continue pursuing.

 Quite simply, the idea here is to understand how much you’re spending in relation to what you are gaining from each channel.
 To do this, you must have reasonable expectations for the different channels, and a specific handle on the resources you are putting into each channel, as well as the contacts, leads and customers you’re gaining per channel.
-A software like HubSpot or reporting platform like Databox helps immensely with tracking all of this data, but if you have to run a massive spreadsheet to track, start with that.
+Software like HubSpot or reporting platform like Databox helps immensely with tracking all of this data, but if you have to run a massive spreadsheet to track, start with that.
 The best advice we can give to really get a handle on understanding your channel-by-channel data is to ensure your marketing and sales data is combined into a single place.
 With a single source of truth, your company can more easily determine which channels are bringing in the most paying customers, and not just leads.

 It helps to have a good understanding of which SaaS marketing metrics are important in general, and then to pay attention to specific metrics across your marketing channels, and relate them to their business benefit.
 Pay attention to metrics like: